 The goals of our organization include advancing awareness about information technology around our campus and amongst our students, helping introduce professional opportunities and contacts to our members, giving back to our community through volunteer programs, and also providing a way to get involved with something during our time at college.

-Minorities in Computer Science (MiCS) is a student's voice in the department of Computer Science.
+Minorities in Computer Science (MiCS) is a student's voice in the Computer Science Program.
 The main objective of MiCS is to increase the enrollment and graduation rate of minorities in Computer Science.
-Currently, it consists of six executive board members, a faculty advisor, and a wide range of students from the computer science department and other majors.
+Currently, it consists of six executive board members, a faculty advisor, and a wide range of students from the computer science program and other majors.
 MiCS , pronounced "MIX", was formed to provide an exchange of knowledge, backgrounds, and experience for students interested in Computer Science.

 The AITP is the professional association comprised of career minded individuals who seek to expand their potential -- employers, employees, managers, programmers, and many others.
 The organization seeks to provide avenues for all of their members to be teachers as well as students and to make contacts with other members in the IT field, all in an effort to become more marketable in rapidly changing, technological careers.
 To learn more about the AITP browse through some of the following information.